Peace seekers have no plan

 for enduring peace

 Peace seekers got us out of Vietnam.
 But they did not stop carnage in Cambodia, Lebanon, Chechnya, Bosnia, Philippines, East Timor, Pakistan, India, Rwanda, Iran, Iraq, and Afghanistan.
-Today, Peace seekers have not kept us out of Iraq.
+Today, peace seekers have not kept us out of Iraq.

-We have to find a way to produce a global constituency with cognitive processes that reject behaviors we think are benign.
+Peace seekers, have to find a way to produce a global constituency with cognitive processes that reject behaviors we think are benign.
 And instead choose behavior that creates ever expanding abundance and thus ever expanding peace.

 4/27/04